Rugby’s top stars voice concerns about planned global league

-DUBLIN — The top players in world rugby are concerned about the proposed new global competition, saying it is “out of touch” and could damage the “integrity” of the sport at the highest level.
+The top players in world rugby expressed their concern about a proposed new global competition, saying it is “out of touch” and could damage the “integrity” of the sport at the highest level.

 Captains of nine of the world’s top 10 nations were among the players speaking on a conference call set up by the International Rugby Players (IRP) council to discuss the likely impact of the planned World Rugby Nations Championship.
 The competition would see 12 leading countries play each other once per year toward a playoff series that leads to the top northern and southern hemisphere sides meeting in a final.